-Delicious avocado egg salad with crunchy veggies and creamy herb dressing.
+Delicious Avocado Egg Salad with crunchy veggies and creamy herb dressing.
 It’s perfect for lunches, picnics, or snack.

+If you’re a fan of avocado toast, then this salad is for you!
 Avocado egg salad made with hard-boiled eggs, creamy avocado, fresh cucumbers, pickles, and green onions tossed in a sour cream herb dressing.

 This healthy egg salad is incredibly fresh, light, and so easy to make.
 Feel free to use your favorite fresh herbs, such as dill, cilantro, or parsley.